xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/cloud_quickstart.md

 Your first step will be adding some company data to fill in your store profile:
 ![cloud-wizard-2.png]({{site.baseurl}}/attachments/ref_0UvAdIRA/cloud-wizard-2.png)

-On this page, you will need to enter your company name, share your sell experiance and the business industry.
-Also you can define phone number that will display to your custoers in the storefront.
+On this page, you will need to enter your company name, share your sell experience and the business industry.
+Also, you can define phone number that will display to your customers in the storefront.

 When you are ready, click **Proceed to the next step**.